IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 Atrium
 - Cold air, darkness, faint sound of dripping water.
 Bit of a breeze across your face.
 Musty scent with a faint undertone of something organic, rotting.
 - Staircase down from rehearsal hall
+- Rows of stone sarcophagi, lids off and all emptied
+- More crates of Elysian Fog stacked next to a sarcophagus with lid still on
+	- on one side, labelled "DO NOT MOVE - NEEDS DOPING" in a slanted hand
+	- a smaller stack labelled "READY TO MOVE"
+- Lidded sarcophagus is empty inside but being used as a makeshift table.
+Small lamp, mortar and pestle
+	- Two bundles of bones, boxed and labelled - courtesan (ca 1020), street thief (ca 950)
+	- One tall glass phial holding a partial rib - bottom end has been ground up
+		- Magical seal prevents opening
+	- Notes and calculations in elvish on possession gradient
+	- spread open book of kevara-ardan genealogy, tracking prominent families.
+A number off names circled, some circled and crossed out
+	- Other books on early history and legends of Kevara Arda, alleged burial sites of Kevar/Arda
+	- Pushed up against wall, untouched for a while are old newspaper clippings tracking documented kills of Balladeer Butcher
 - Doorways to butcher's studio, dance studio
 Dance studio
 - A room with high arched ceiling made of stone.
 More recently installed polished wooden floors, mirrored walls on 2 sides with mounted handrails.
 As you enter, a chain of runes glows at the edges of the mirrors, and their surfaces ripple like water. (ghouls appear out of the mirror)